MervinHernandez/automation/README.md

 * Upon opening the "new appointment" window, there is a flyout menu (GUI) that is sticky with the window
 * This sticky menu offers "Personal / Work / Household / Community Projects" related shortcuts for appointment templates

+## Window - View Window on All Desktops
+`inc/helpers/do_screen2_allmon.ahk`
+`inc/helpers/do_screen3_allmon.ahk`
+1. Make window presently in focus visible on all "task view" desktops.

 ## Chrome - Control Xfinity Screen
 `inc/helpers/mute_xfinity.ahk`
 `inc/helpers/mute_xfinity_hi.ahk`